 GPRS chips use general packet radio service (GPRS), a standard for wireless communication with a throughput rate of 115 kilobits per second.

-GPS chips compare signals from several geo-positioning satellites to determine position on the Earth's surface.
-GPS is an acronym for global positioning system.
+GPS chips and modules compare signals from several geo-positioning satellites to determine position on the Earth's surface.
+GPS is an initialism for global positioning system.

 I/Q modulators and I/Q demodulators change the amplitude, frequency, or phase of a carrier signal in order to transmit information.
 I/Q modulators split an incoming data stream into its in-phase (I) and quadrature (Q) components, mix the resulting signals with local oscillators that are 90º apart in phase, and then combine the outputs vectorially in a 0º mixer.